hamidghaedi/ATAC-seq/README.md

 Merging peaks decreased the number of peaks in the file to 132,027 in `blca_merged_peaks.bed`.

 ##### Genomic region overlap analysis
-To see if the TEs with expression level are enriched in or adjacent to ATAC-seq peaks.
+To see if the expressed TEs are enriched in or adjacent to ATAC-seq peaks.
+I looked at the TEs considering their loci: